 The CDC’s report also notes members of this community ages 18 to 49 are twice as likely to die from heart disease than whites.
 And African-Americans ages 35 to 64 are 50 percent more likely to have high blood pressure.

-The CDC reports that in the United States, 47 percent of AIDS diagnoses in 2016 were from members of the African-American community.
+The CDC reports that in the United States,

 Why is this happening?